Hong Kong is a fishing-village-turned-metropolis where old meets new, east meets west…

 When eating at a dai-pai-dong (open-air food stall) or dim sum parlour, the waiter will bring you a big bowl and a boiling pot of tea for you to wash your bowl, chopsticks, and spoons at the table.
 This is a Hong Kong tradition carried over from years ago when restaurant hygiene was more dubious.
 If you have never experienced the chaotic yet mesmerising beauty that is dai-pai-dong, be sure to join our Good Evening Kowloon tour so that our friendly and knowledgeable local guide can demonstrate to you how to properly rinse your utensils!

-If you think this is the end of the article, you, my friend, are too simple, sometimes naive (Jiang Zemin, 2000).
+If you think this is the end of this article, you, my friend, are too simple, sometimes naive.
 In fact, there are so many more of these unspoken rules that we will need a little time handpicking the best ones that truly capture the spirit of Hong Kong.
 Of course, if there is anything that you feel that we have missed and should find out, we are happy to do that just for you — leave us a comment and we will try our absolute best to answer your questions.
 So stay tuned!